danieljmt/paprika-go/README.md

 # paprika-go
-A paprika recipe app management go library
+A simple go library for creating and managing your paprika recipes.